Determinantal Sieving: Introduction

 Using this method, Bj\"orklund et al.~\cite{BjorklundKK16} solve \textsc{Graph Motif} and associated optimization variants in time $O^*(2^k)$, which is optimal under the Set Cover Conjecture (SeCoCo)~\cite{BjorklundKK16,CyganDLMNOPSW16seth}.

-Although many other variations of algebraically styled FPT algorithms are known~\cite{BjorklundHKK07convolution,CyganNPPRW22twdconn,FominLPS16JACM,BrandDH18,Brand19thesis,BrandP21}, the above methods (degree-extraction and multilinear detection) are remarkable in the power and simplicity of their applications.
+Although many other variations of algebraically styled FPT algorithms are known~\cite{BjorklundHKK07convolution,BrandDH18,Brand19thesis,BrandP21,CyganNPPRW22twdconn,FominLPS16JACM}, the above methods (degree-extraction and multilinear detection) are remarkable in terms of their power and simplicity in their applications.
 In this paper, we show an extension of this toolbox.